Nino Kouter

-Nino Kouter (born 19 December 1993) is a Slovenian footballer who plays as a defensive midfielder for Slovenian PrvaLiga side Celje.
+Nino Kouter (born 19 December 1993) is a Slovenian footballer who plays as a defensive midfielder for Slovenian PrvaLiga club Mura.

 Club career

 Kouter made his senior debut for Mura 05 in the Slovenian Second League on 8 August 2010, coming on as a substitute in the 66th minute for Marko Smodiš in the home match against Interblock, which finished as a 1–1 draw.

 International career

 Kouter made his international debut for Slovenia on 3 September 2020 in the UEFA Nations League match against Greece, coming on as a substitute in the 78th minute for Jaka Bijol, with the home match finishing as a 0–0 draw.